 Epilepsy can be tough on children and young people.
 Connecting with others who also have epilepsy can make a young person feel less alone and may help overcome isolation, low confidence and low self-esteem.

-If your child is aged 8-21, we can provide a variety of support which can be life changing:
+If you or your child is aged 8-24, we can provide a variety of support which can be life changing:

 “The youth group means the world to me.
 If it was not for the youth group then I wouldn’t have somewhere where I can be myself and not worry about getting bullied.
 The youth group is somewhere where I feel safe and secure where I can go if I have something on my mind.”